MariaFux/BookingTelegramBot/README.md

 2. In the browser window that appears enter URL localhost:port_/api/message/get_
 3. The bot will start waiting for the command

+:exclamation: **Important**:

-**Important**: Under IIS the application needs to be **always on** because it uses a service with timer and iterruption can slow down the application cycle!
+Under IIS the application needs to be **always on** because it uses a service with timer and iterruption can slow down the application cycle!

+### 8. Fill tables with BookingTelegramBot if you didn't fill them earlier

+If you didn't fill tables before start application you can do it with **BookingTelegramot**.
+But you must have admin rights.

+#### Wish you success!